math2001/FoldFunctions/README.md

 # FoldFunctions

-This package contains a little single command that folds every functions in a python file.
+This package folds every functions in the current file, so that you can have a global view of it, and then unfold a few, so that you don't have to scroll a lot, skipping over the functions you're not interested in at the moment.

+For now, the following language are supported:

+- Python :heart:
+- JavaScript

-The good part is that it supports PEP8 with arguments on the multiple lines, like so:
+The good part is that it supports arguments on  multiple lines, like so (in this case, it's python):

 ```python
 def my_function(argument_number_one, argument_number_two,